Davy Russell: Professional career

+After a disappointing Cheltenham Festival, a back injury sidelined Russell until the Grand National meeting at Aintree, where he rode two Grade 1 winners before being unseated at the first fence on Galvin in the Grand National.
+In his final race he came fifth on Pour Les Filles in the Champion Standard Open NH Flat Race on the same day.

+Retirement

+Following his retirement from race riding, Russell continued to breed and trade young horses, as he had done for some years.
+In an interview with Racing Post he spoke of the need for jockeys to gain qualifications to use after retirement, and his own regret at not having gained an HGV licence.

 Personal life

 Russell is married to Edelle O’Meara, a science and maths teacher and former Irish pole vault champion.
-The couple live in Youghal and have four children, Lily, Finn, Liam and Tess.
-Russell also has a daughter Jaimee from a previous relationship.
+The couple live in Youghal and have four children together.
+Russell also has a daughter from a previous relationship.

 Together with trainer Jim Bolger, Russell organises an annual celebrity hurling match in aid of the Irish Cancer Society.
 By 2019 the match had raised a total of over €1 million for cancer research.

 TV

 Russell featured in a TG4 documentary called Jump Boys.
 It followed the journeys of Ruby Walsh, Barry Geraghty and Russell over the course of the 2011/12 season.
 It aired on 28 November 2012.
 In 2013 he appeared in the documentary The Irish Road To Cheltenham, shown on RTÉ One television in Ireland.

+Russell was one of the contestants in the seventh series of the Irish TV programme Dancing with the Stars, being eliminated in the semi-finals of the competition.